davin12345678910/CSE403_RCRSPTeam/reports/Week9_status_report.md

 ### Foad Shariat
 what I did:
+I did some of the commenting for teh front end and also improved the add code and waitlist functionality

 what I learned:
+I learned how to use github functions and also working better with backend

 What I had trouble on:
+I had trouble on sending and recieving data with the backend in some point

 What I am stuck on:
+Nothing specific.
+I'm not stuck on anything.

 ### Sol Zamora